code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

   The equivalent Fortran function is named \ref usppmo.

+- \ref cs_user_zones

+  Allows defining which zones (based on mesh groups or geometric criteria) will be used for the computation.
+This allows advanced definitions, such as time-evolving zones based un user callback functions, in addition to the basic definitions provided by the GUI..

+  It is called before all physical or numerical oriented user functions.

 - \ref cs_user_parameters (in \ref cs_user_parameters.c)

   Allows defining most general settings, such as reference physical properties